 Bear Peak is one of the least climbed mountains in the Smoky Mountains.
 This isn’t because it is technically difficult but of its location.
 It is at the head of Barr Gulch and the East Fork of Thompson Creek.
 This is about 5 miles east of the main divide.
-The route goes up Barr Gulch and then ascends the southwest ridge.
+The route goes up Barr Gulch.

 Dollarhide Mountain is on the main divide four miles south of Baker Peak.
 It is an easily accessible peak that is probably climbed often due to its location above Dollarhide Summit on the Warm Springs Creek Road.
 The route simply follows the ridge north to the summit.

 Shaw Mountain is located 1.5 miles east of Dollarhide Mountain.
-It is one of the higher 9,000 foot peaks in the range.
-Shaw Mountain is connected with Dollarhide Peak by the same ridgeline and can be combined together as a traverse.
+It is one of the higher 9,000 foot peaks in the Smoky Mountains.
+Shaw Mountain is connected with Dollarhide Peak by the same ridgeline and can be combined together as a long traverse.
 It is a straight forward and interesting mountain climb.